prooph/documentation/event-store-client/reading-events.md

 ## Reading a stream forwards

-The `readStreamEventsForwardAsync` method reads the requested number of events in the order in which they were originally written to the stream from a nominated starting point in the stream.
+The `readStreamEventsForward` method reads the requested number of events in the order in which they were originally written to the stream from a nominated starting point in the stream.

 The parameters are: